italopguimaraes/Programa-Nanodegree-IA-Generative/1_Apply_Lightweight_Fine_Tuning_to_Foundation_Model/README.md

 git clone https://github.com/italopguimaraes/Programa-Nanodegree-IA-Generative.git

-2) From the previous directory via terminal, enter the Program-Nanodegree-IA-Generative sub-directory /4_Custom_Real Estate_Agent.
+2) From the previous directory via terminal, enter the Program-Nanodegree-IA-Generative sub-directory /1_Apply_Lightweight_Fine_Tuning_to_Foundation_Model.

 3) In the terminal, run the command to start jupyter notebook: jupyter notebook.

 4) Run the notebook cells sequentially, to install the dependencies and check the application's functionalities.
-If you prefer, you can skip running the cells that generate the 'Listagens.txt' file, and use the file locally.